dates: Monday, July 28 - Monday, August 11, 2014

 Prerequisites: One semester of college level biology or equivalent, recognized SCUBA certification, and approval to SCUBA dive at Shoals Marine Laboratory.

 Once accepted, students who are divers must apply for approval to SCUBA dive at SML.
-Please follow these links to apply for approval to SCUBA dive:
+Please follow these links to apply for approval to SCUBA dive (2014 links will be available before the end of March).

 Shoals Marine Lab Handbook for Diving Safety – must be READ by all approved SCUBA divers!